fredericGette/Lumia520/content/android/README.md

 ![](backup0.jpg)
 ![](backup.jpg)

-Power-off the device and disconnect the usb cable.
+When the copy is finished: power-off the device and disconnect the usb cable.
 `thor2 -mode rnd -power_off`